The Best Caves to Visit Near Brisbane and Beyond

 Offering a hearty dose of Mother Nature's magic, there's something pretty special about a good cave, rocky and majestic as they are.
 After all, what better antidote to that hectic city life than a visit to an impressive natural rock formation?

 Without trekking too far out of Brisbane, you'll find a handful of captivating grottos to light your adventurous spark — from glow worm caves and underground marvels to huge limestone beauties filled with stalactites.
-No matter the season, here are five caves worth the visit.

 NATURAL BRIDGE, SPRINGBROOK NATIONAL PARK